Understanding the impact of COVID-19 responses on citizens

 - Shared Lives arrangements saw people isolating together in supportive households.

 - Some with direct payments were able to quickly flex their support - some paying family or household members – to get the right support at the right time.

-There is, however, an emerging picture, from people using social care, of a big gap between proactive, effective council responses and less responsive commissioners.
-Places which have long invested in partnership and relationship building and in creating capacity and infrastructure with communities and citizens, have benefitted greatly from this during the pandemic.
+However, the experience of people using social care revealed a big gap between proactive, effective council responses and less responsive commissioners.
+Places which have invested in partnership and relationship building, in creating capacity and infrastructure with communities and citizens, have benefitted greatly from this during the pandemic.

-Commissioners need to take immediate action where it is already evident what will help, such as supporting testing, PPE supply, accessible information, risk assessments including for workers with higher risk factors.
-For the recovery after COVID-19, commissioners need to ensure next steps are properly co-produced with local people and informed by a full understanding of their experiences.
+For the ongoing recovery, commissioners need to ensure next steps are properly co-produced with local people and informed by a full understanding of their experiences.

 Impact of COVID-19 on people using care and support services

 People living in care homes